nathanhoad/godot_dialogue_manager/docs/Settings.md

   The balloon scene to instantiate when using `DialogueManager.show_dialogue_balloon`.

-- **Include All Responses**

-  Responses in dialogue that have failed their condition check will still be present in the `responses` list on the relevant `DialogueLine`.

 - **Ignore Missing State Values** (Advanced)

   Suppress errors when properties or mutations are missing from state.